Natalia-GreenGo/first-HTML-page/README.md

 # first-HTML-page
-It is a simple page created with HTML only
+It is a simple page created with HTML only.
+Was created to practice HTML structure and some simple styling.